Secretchronicles/main-website/content/en/news/2019-09-21-Windows-Alpha-Packages.md

 building Windows version did not work for many years, until now.

-Thanks to hgdagon and quintus for code changes required, and xet7 for building on Windows, we now have a prebuilt Alpha installer packages for Windows.
+Thanks to hgdagon and quintus for code changes required, and xet7 for building on Windows, we now have a prebuilt Alpha installer packages for Windows.<br>

 **64bit Win7 and newer:**